ASendellPrice/Myzomela_pipeline/README.md

 ```

 ## STEP 6: Downloading fastp QC reports
-Open a new terminal and from a directory on your laptop where you want to save the fastp reports type the following command (changing OSS to your username):
+Open a new terminal and from a directory on your laptop where you want to save the fastp reports type the following command (changing SSO to your username):

 ```
-scp -r OSS@arcus-b.arc.ox.ac.uk:/data/zool-zir/Myzomela/fastp_QC_reports/* ./
+scp -r SSO@arcus-b.arc.ox.ac.uk:/data/zool-zir/Myzomela/fastp_QC_reports/* ./
 ```

 ## STEP 7: Estimating genotype likelihoods (GLs) and imputing genotypes (GTs)